pkrysiak/blog/_posts/2016-01-08-yaml-is-slow.markdown

 Marshal: 3.18873286247253 sec
 ```

 The conclusions that i got from this experiment are: `Yaml` can be good as notation for the various config files.
-It follows similar intendation ideology as `ruby/python`, and that makes it very readable, but there is a lot to be impoved in matters of it's performance,
+It follows similar indentation ideology as `ruby/python`, and that makes it very readable, but there is a lot to be improved in matters of it's performance,
 therefore please make sure that you think twice before you will use it for the similar job.